Sintra: Economy

 The growth in tertiary activities has played an important part in the pattern of employment in the region, with commercial, retail and support services predominating.
 This has been to the detriment of industry, although continuing industrial activities include the transport of materials, mineral processing, the manufacture of machinery and equipment, food-processing, beverage and tobacco companies as well as publishing and printing services.
 There has also been a dramatic growth in the civil construction industry.

 EuroAtlantic Airways has its head office in Sintra.

 Tourism is also significant, with the parks and monuments operated by the Parques de Sintra accounting for 3.2 million visitors in 2017, for example.

 Transport

-Lisbon's commuter railway network (CP Urban Services) provides direct services to Sintra.
+Lisbon's commuter railway network (CP Urban Services) provides direct services to Sintra Station.
 The journey to Lisbon takes 35–45 minutes.
 There is alternative transport, taxis, car-sharing services and buses, covering a large area of the district.

 The Sintra tramway links Sintra with the Atlantic coast at Praia das Maçãs, providing a beautiful scenic ride along the way and covering a distance of some 11.5 km.
 As of 2016, the heritage line runs Wednesday to Sunday in summer months.

+Tourist bus 434 takes visitors between attractions in Sintra.
+The bus follows a one-way route and stops at Sintra Station, São Pedro de Sintra, the Castle of the Moors, Pena National Palace, Sintra Old Town and returns to Sintra Station.